-If you have any further questions regarding employee reimbursements or other issues involving compensation claims with the Labor Commissioner’s Office, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.
+If you have any further questions regarding employee reimbursements or other issues involving compensation claims with the Labor Commissioner’s Office, contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net.

 Q: What can Employers in California lawfully deduct from their employees’ wages?

 A: In California, Employers can lawfully withhold amounts from employees’ wages only: (1) when required or empowered to do so by state or federal law (such as income taxes or wage garnishments); (2) when a deduction is expressly authorized in writing by the employee to cover insurance premiums, benefit plan contributions or other deductions not amounting to a rebate on the employee’s wages, or (3) when a deduction to cover health, welfare, or pension contributions is expressly authorized by a wage or collective bargaining agreement.

 Please note that although a wage garnishment is a lawful deduction from wages under California law, Employers cannot discharge employees because a garnishment of wages has been threatened or if employees’ wages have been subjected to a garnishment for the payment of one judgment.

 Q: What are some common examples of unlawful payroll deductions made by Employers in California?